KustoszApp/docs/source/installation/vps-installer.md

     ansible-galaxy collection install kustosz.install

-The last piece is creating inventory file.
+You also need an inventory file.
 It tells Ansible where your host is and allows you to configure the installer (see [Installer configuration](/configuration/installer.md) page).

 ```{code-block} yaml
 :caption: inventory.yml